tinygo-org/tinygo-site/content/ide-integration/_index.md

 alias startTinyGoArduino="GOOS=linux GOARCH=arm GOFLAGS=-tags=$(tinygo info arduino|grep 'build tags'|awk -F: '{print $2}' | sed -e 's/^[[:space:]]*//'|sed -e 's/[[:space:]]/,/g') $EDITOR"
 ```

-### Note

-This process has only been tested with the [gopls](https://github.com/golang/tools/blob/master/gopls/doc/user.md) language server.
-It might or might not work with other language servers.

-To install gopls follow the instructions in the link above.

 ## TinyGo Drivers

 There are already lot's of drivers for common hardware.
 See [this](https://github.com/tinygo-org/drivers) for more information.

+### Using drivers with Go modules

+When you're using Go modules, drivers are automatically added when you import a driver (such as `tinygo.org/x/drivers/ws2812`).

-### Install drivers
+### Install drivers using GOPATH

+When you're not using Go modules, you need to download the drivers separately.
+This works like any Go package:

-> go get tinygo.org/x/drivers
+> go get -d tinygo.org/x/drivers